pbetkier/add-issue-id-hook/README.md

 1. Copy ``commit-msg`` file into ``.git/hooks/`` directory of your project's repository.
 1. Make sure the ``commit-msg`` file has execution mode flag set (``chmod +x commit-msg``).

-This plugin requires having Python 2.7 installed (comes pre-installed on OS X and Ubuntu).
+This plugin requires having Python 2.x or Python 3.x installed (comes pre-installed on OS X and Ubuntu).
+Verified against versions 2.7 and 3.4.

 ### Global installation